Rochester, Kent: Governance

-Kelly Tolhurst MP is the current Conservative parliamentary representative for the constituency.
+Lauren Edwards MP is the current Labour parliamentary representative for the constituency.

 Geography

 Rochester lies within the area, known to geologists, as the London Basin.
 The low-lying Hoo peninsula to the north of the town consists of London Clay, and the alluvium brought down by the two rivers—the Thames and the Medway—whose confluence is in this area.
 The land rises from the river, and being on the dip slope of the North Downs, this consists of chalk surmounted by the Blackheath Beds of sand and gravel.

 As a human settlement, Rochester became established as the lowest river crossing of the River Medway, well before the arrival of the Romans.

-It is a focal point between two routes, being part of the main route connecting London with the Continent and the north-south routes following the course of the Medway connecting Maidstone and the Weald of Kent with the Thames and the North Sea.
+It is a focal point between two routes, being part of the main route connecting London with the Continent and the north–south routes following the course of the Medway connecting Maidstone and the Weald of Kent with the Thames and the North Sea.
 The Thames Marshes were an important source of salt.
 Rochester's roads follow north Kent's valleys and ridges of steep-sided chalk bournes.
 There are four ways out of town to the south: up Star Hill, via The Delce, along the Maidstone Road or through Borstal.
 The town is inextricably linked with the neighbouring Medway Towns but separated from Maidstone by a protective ridge known as the Downs, a designated area of Outstanding Natural Beauty.

 At its most limited geographical size, Rochester is defined as the market town within the city walls, now associated with the historic medieval city.
 However, Rochester historically also included the ancient wards of Strood Intra on the river's west bank, and Chatham Intra as well as the three old parishes on the Medway's east bank.

 The diocese of Rochester is another geographical entity which can be referred to as Rochester.